Who we are...

 Scott R. Koch, MD, is a 1981, summa cum laude graduate of Centre College of Kentucky and lifelong Kentuckian.
 Following medical school, residency, and fellowship, he practiced radiology in Kentucky for twenty-five years.
 Scott has a long-standing appreciation for American and specifically Kentucky material arts, particularly the inherent beauty and historical significance of needlework samplers.
 In early 2019, there were no published articles, essays, websites, books, or other academic works regarding Kentucky samplers.
 As such, with encouragement and support from Janet S. Hasson and Jennifer C. Core of the Tennessee Sampler Survey, and Amy Finkel of M. Finkel & Daughter, Scott launched AntiqueKentuckySamplers.org in late 2019.
 He is its sole owner as well as the primary researcher and contributor to AKS since its inception.

-Sheryl De Jong, a prior contributor to AKS, resides in Reston, VA and has a B.A. in Education from Calvin College, Grand Rapids, MI and a M.A. in Education from Loyola College, Baltimore, MD.
-Sheryl has written articles about the Smithsonian Institution’s Textile Collection for Piecework Magazine, Fine Lines, Needle Arts, Sampler and Antique Needlework Quarterly, Needle Pointers and “Schools and Teachers that Contributed to the Kentucky Sampler Tradition”, in the Journal of The Museum of Early Southern Decorative Arts.
-Sheryl did research for Gloria Seaman Allen’s Maryland, District of Columbia, and Delaware texts.
+Sheryl De Jong, a prior contributor to AKS, has a B.A. in Education from Calvin College, Grand Rapids, MI and a M.A. in Education from Loyola College, Baltimore, MD.
+Sheryl has written articles about the Smithsonian Institution’s Textile Collection for several publications and “Schools and Teachers that Contributed to the Kentucky Sampler Tradition”, in the Journal of The Museum of Early Southern Decorative Arts.
+Sheryl also did research for Gloria Seaman Allen.

 Enjoy!